You’ve probably heard the noise a Vitamix blender makes.

 What does this sound like in comparison to other kitchen appliances you use on a regular basis?
 And how do you make your Vitamix quieter?

-In this blog post, we will discuss these questions and more!
+In this blog post, we will discuss Vitamix noise problems and suggest how to make Vitamix quieter.

 My Experience With The Loud Vitamix Blender